dot-layer/blog/content/blog/2018-09-01-grammar-of-graphics.md

 Facetting a graphic means to plot small different subsets of the data.
 Relating to grammar, I would compare the action of facetting with the idea of breaking a long sentence in some shorter (clearer) sentences.
 It's a powerful tool when looking for some patterns in the data as it could help removing the noise of different groups plotted all togheter.

-For example, it's difficult to see the patterns inside each group in the [figure below](#fig:facet1):
+For example, it's difficult to see the true pattern of each group in the [following graphic](#fig:facet1):

 ```r